A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Coherent previsions and density operators

 \subsection{An interesting special case}

 To shed still more light on this issue, let's now consider the special case that You know with certainty that the state is some specific~\(\fket\) in~\(\statespace\) --- so You know that \(\uket=\fket\).\footnote{Recall that the state of the system is actually identified by a ray in Hilbert space~\(\hilbertspace\), of which~\(\fket\) is only one of the elements, which completely determines it.
 By `You know that \(\uket=\fket\)', we mean that You know that the system is in the state~\(\fket\), up to a phase factor.} This could for instance be the case after You've just performed a measurement~\(\measurement{B}\) on the quantum system and observed an outcome --- eigenvalue --- with a one-dimensional eigenspace; see \cref{post:qm:after:measurement}.
-Through what coherent {\SDM}~\(\desirset\) can this knowledge be represented?
+Through what coherent {\SDM}~\(\desirset\) can this knowledge You have be represented?
+Let's answer that question using the tools we acquired for doing so in \cref{sec:inference}.